 🥘 Ingredients

 Not many, as you can see you will only need 6 main ingredients apart from salt and water.
-Here is the list of what is needed:
+Here is the list of what you need:

 - carrots - it is not a must to add carrots but I love pickled carrots and they look nice too

 - dill seeds - these are great flavor enhancers but if you do not have seeds you may use dried dill branches - they are as good.
-Fresh dill is not recommended as this will get mushy.
+I do not recommend using fresh dill as this will get mushy.

-- celery - is very important for flavor and it is believed to help pickles remain firm
+- celery - is an important ingredient for flavor but also helps pickles remain firm

 - garlic - use nice organic garlic - no need to crush it - you may even leave it unpeeled

-- salt - the salt added to pickles is crucial to be untreated salt - cave or kosher salt is the best choice
+- salt - the salt type you add to pickles is crucial.
+It must be untreated salt type - cave or kosher salt is the best choice.
+In some places, it is known as pickling salt.

 - water - measure it before so you know how much salt to add so you are not left with any salty water that you may have to throw away.